napari/napari/docs/guides/index.md

 Performance is a core feature of napari.
 To learn how to monitor performance and diagnose and fix performance problems, see {ref}`perfmon`.

-Finally, see {ref}`rendering` for two experimental features than can optionally be enabled to add non-blocking rendering to napari.
+See {ref}`rendering` for two experimental features than can optionally be enabled to add non-blocking rendering to napari.

+Finally, see {ref}`translations` to learn more about how to make strings within the napari codebase localizable.